mdx-workshop/mdx-submissions21/paper.md

 | KUIELAB-MDX-Net   | 7.37       | 7.55         | 7.50        | 5.53         | 8.89          |
 | AudioShake    | **8.33**       | 8.66         | 8.34        | **6.51**         | **9.79**          |

-Table: Results of Hybrid Demucs on the MDX test set, when trained with an extra 200 tracks (track B) using the nSDR metric. \label{tbl:mdx_b}
+Table: Results of Hybrid Demucs on the MDX test set, when trained with extra training (track B) using the nSDR metric. \label{tbl:mdx_b}

 ## Results on MusDB

+We show on Table \autoref{tbl:musdb} the SDR metrics  as measured on the MusDB dataset.
+Again, Hybrid Demucs achieves the best performance for the `Drums` and `Bass` source, while improving quite a lot over waveform only Demucs for the `Other` and `Vocals`.
+Interestingly, the best performance on the `Vocals` source is achieved by ResUNetDecouple+ [@kong2021decoupling], which uses a novel approach based on complex modulation of the input spectrogram.

 | Method           | Mode | `All`    | `Drums`  | `Bass`   | `Other`  | `Vocals` |
 |------------------|------|----------|----------|----------|----------|----------|